srmadscience/voltdb-javacache/README.md

 ### 'all' methods

-For 'all' methods we launch each requesy individually and the use a callback to count and manage the responses
+For 'all' methods we launch each request individually and the use a callback to count and manage the responses

 ### 'invoke' methods

-For 'invoke' methods we load the class files containing the EntryProcessor code into VoltDB prior to excution.
+For 'invoke' methods we load the class files containing the EntryProcessor code into VoltDB prior to execution.

+### Event Listener

+We use VoltDB's topics to implement the Event Listeners.

 ## Known Limitations